1974 Stanley Cup Final: Game summaries

 In the previous 19 games against the Bruins in Boston, the Flyers had lost 17 and tied two.
 Boston had the best regular season record in the league finishing one point ahead of the Flyers.
-The Bruins also had home ice advantage in the Stanley Cup Finals, and were made heavy favorites to win the series.
+The Bruins also had home ice advantage in the Stanley Cup Final, and were made heavy favorites to win the series.
 A key confidence-building win late in the regular season saw the Flyers defeating the Bruins 5–3 at the Spectrum in Philadelphia.

 The first two games at Boston Garden were full of late game dramatics.
 In game one, the Flyers nearly scored late in the third period to break a 2–2 tie.
 Bobby Orr, having saved the Flyers' shot by blocking the open Boston net with his leg, then took the puck up the ice and scored on a slapshot past goaltender Bernie Parent with a little over a minute remaining in regulation time to propel the Bruins to a 3–2 win.
 Game two saw the Bruins on the verge of a 2–0 series lead when Flyers defenseman Andre Dupont scored with Parent pulled with less than a minute remaining for an extra attacker to tie the score at 2–2, and Bobby Clarke scored the 3–2 game winner in overtime.
+It was the first time the Flyers had beaten the Bruins in Boston Garden since the first ever meeting between the two franchises.

 The Flyers, led by Parent's play in goal, won the next two games on home ice to take a 3–1 series lead.
 Game five in Boston was a sloppy affair marred by many fights and penalties as Boston easily won to extend the series to a game six in Philadelphia.
-Before a national audience watching the game on NBC and a raucous Philadelphia crowd, Parent posted an epic 30-save shutout against the Bruins as the Flyers won the game 1–0, the series four games to two, and the Stanley Cup.
+On May 19, before a national audience watching the game on NBC and a raucous Philadelphia crowd, Parent posted an epic 30-save shutout against the Bruins as the Flyers won the game 1–0 on a lone goal by former Bruin draft pick Rick MacLeish, the series four games to two, and the Stanley Cup.
 Parent made a spectacular kick save to stop a tremendous slapshot from Ken Hodge with less than three minutes left to play.
 The blast was the Bruins' final shot of the series.
 Parent was named the winner of the Conn Smythe Trophy as playoff MVP.
 The Flyers were the first of the 1967 expansion teams in the NHL to win the championship.

+Coincidentally, the Flyers were the first team to clinch the Stanley Cup at home since the Bruins did so four years earlier on Orr's famous overtime goal vs. the St. Louis Blues in Game 4.